 High-quality professional development and technical assistance opportunities, simply put, propel the field forward.
 Opportunities to engage in conferences, series- and/or certificate-based training, mentoring and advocacy, and college coursework strengthens professionals’ ability to provide better care and opportunities for the children and youth in their programs, and deepens their understanding of research and best practices.
 Professional development is a key component to a career lattice for the field.

 RIASPA works with like-minded organizations and associations in the state (namely PASA) to deliver high-quality professional development opportunities to the field.
-Additionally, we are working with other Northeast Afterschool Networks (funded by the Charles Stewart Mott Foundation) to deliver future professional development opportunities to the region.
+Additionally, we are working with other seven other Northeast Afterschool Networks (funded by the Charles Stewart Mott Foundation) to deliver webinar-based professional development opportunities to the region.

 Below is a list of high-quality local trainings offered by RIASPA and other organizations as well as regional and national trainings of interest.